justas-b/justas-b/README.md

 - I am very open to collaborations and would love to work on projects with other people - do shoot me a message if you are interested in building something cool!

+- Experienced in e-commerce, financial markets, commodities, data engineering and analytics, software development, automation, validation and more ;)

 - Tools that I use daily:
   - Python
   - SQL (Oracle)